Friends of Interstate Park and Straight Lake Park

 Foraging through steep-walled bluffs … deep valleys rising to tree-covered heights … serene forests, lush meadows, teeming wetlands.

 You’ve visited Wisconsin’s Interstate Park.
 You’ve enjoyed and appreciated all that Wisconsin’s oldest state park has to offer.

 You’ve hiked its scenic trails, climbed its massive boulders, peered into a mysterious pothole.
 You navigated the wild and scenic St. Croix River by boat or canoe.
 You’ve explored its shoreline and camped near its banks.

 You’ve known the serenity thrills, wonder and deep satisfaction that experiencing this unique state park affords.

-Now we invite you to become a friend of Interstate Park in a new way.
-You will join a group of folks who share your appreciation for Wisconsin Interstate Park, and who have banded together to help support the park’s education program in these ways:
+Interstate and Straight Lake State Parks have so much to offer—here is your chance to give back.
+We invite you to become a Friend of Interstate Park and Straight Lake State Park.
+Join a group of folks who share your appreciation for these two parks, and who have banded together to help support the park’s education program in these ways:

-Explore this website, and see how we are accomplishing these goals and find out the many opportunities you have to help.
+Explore this website and see how we are accomplishing these goals and find out about the many opportunities to help.